greggman/HappyFunTimes/README.md

     *   Access the camera, send selfies to the game.

-    *   Access the mic.
-Have each person use sounds to control something
+    *   Emit sound effects from the phone

     *   Use the device orientation API and rotate something in game to match